yangshun/tech-interview-handbook/contents/understanding-compensation.md

 ### Misc bonuses/perks

 While these perks are not exactly cash, they can help you save money which is almost equivalent to getting compensated more.
+Do find out more about these from your recruiters if you get the chance.

 - Free meals - Food is not exactly cheap in the Bay Area and having some meals provided on weekdays can result in saving few thousand dollars a year
 - Relocation bonus - Helpful if you are moving from abroad, and this can partially offset costs due to relocating
+- Health and dental insurance/plans - Companies often partner with insurance companies to provide employees with health and dental plans.
+These can amount to a few thousand dollars worth annually and is especially useful in locations where healthcare is expensive
 - Shuttle service - Public transportation in the Bay Area is not that great and the most common form of commute is driving.
 Being able to take a shuttle service helps in saving money on gas, transport, and freeing up your mind to do other things during the commute